WarrenTseng/bert_nemo/README.md

 ### Results
 ---
-- 1. We randomly select 36000 reviews from train.ft.txt as training data, 20000 reviews from test.ft.txt as validation data.
-After 3 epochs of finetuning, we can get the results below:
+We randomly select N reviews from train.ft.txt as training data, 20000 reviews from test.ft.txt as validation data.
+- 1. N = 36000, 3 epochs:

 | Encoder | No. of params | Accuracy |
 | --- | --- | --- |